-Sean Bruna, PhD. is an Associate Professor of Anthropology at Western Washington University.
+Sean Bruna, PhD. is an Associate Professor and Director of Graduate Studies in the Department of Anthropology at Western Washington University.
 His research uses collaborative mixed-methods to examine the intersections of identity and community health.
 His current research includes testing interventions for Latinx or American Indians living with chronic disease, examination of disciplinary trends in anthropology, and documentation of risky fieldwork practices and mitigation strategies among URM students and scholars.

 Dr. Bruna first became interested in the health and health policy of underrepresented peoples in high school when he wrote his Texas Senator about health care access and insurance for the growing Latinx population in the state.
 After completing his bachelors and Masters degrees, he explored community health practices in an international setting –the Amazonian region of Ecuador– and later focused his attention back on the U.S. – Mexico border.
 Returning to the United States for health research was not a difficult decision to make.
 While he enjoyed researching in the Amazon, he felt there were simply too many health issues in the United States that needed (and still need) attention.